2011 Houston Texans season: AFC Wild Card Playoffs: vs. (6) Cincinnati Bengals

 Making their NFL postseason debut as the AFC's #3 seed, the Texans began their playoff run at home in the AFC Wild Card Round against the #6 Cincinnati Bengals, in a rematch of their Week 14 contest.
 Not only was this the Texans' first postseason game, it was the franchise's first game ever broadcast nationally on NBC, they were also the last NFL team to finally play on NBC, since their 2002 inception.

 Houston trailed in the first quarter with Bengals running back Cedric Benson getting a 1-yard touchdown run, yet the Texans answered with an 8-yard touchdown run from running back Arian Foster.
 Cincinnati struck back in the second quarter with kicker Mike Nugent getting a 37-yard field goal, but Houston took the lead with a 39-yard field goal from kicker Neil Rackers, followed by rookie defensive end J.J.
 Watt returning an interception 29 yards for a touchdown.
 From there, the Texans took control with rookie quarterback T.J.
 Yates finding wide receiver Andre Johnson on a 40-yard touchdown in the third quarter, followed by a 42-yard touchdown run by Foster in the fourth quarter.

 With the win, the Texans improved their overall record to 11–6.

 AFC Divisional Playoffs: at (2) Baltimore Ravens

 With the loss, the Texans finished the season with an overall record of 11–7.

+As of 2024, this was the closest Houston ever got to winning a game in the Divisional Round.